RonasIT/react-native-common-modules/README.md

 - `connect` initializes and connects the Pusher client.
 Optional authorization token is used for secure connections.
 - `subscribeToChannel` subscribes to a specified channel and registers an event listener for incoming messages on that channel.
-- `unsubscribeFromChannel` removes an event listener and, if there is no listeners for a specified channel, unsubscribes from it.
+- `unsubscribeFromChannel` removes an event listener and, if there are no listeners for a specified channel, unsubscribes from it.

 **Example:**